e3b0c442/warp/README.md

 * `cred`: The parsed `AssertionPublicKeyCredential` that was sent from the client in response to the server challenge.

 ##### Return values:
-* An unsigned int which is the new signature counter returned by the authenticator.
-This value should be stored with the credential.
+* An `*AuthenticatorData` which contains information about the credential used to authenticate; may be used to update stored credential data such as sign count.
 * An error if there was a problem verifying the user, or `nil` on success

 # License